 Theresa May (2019) – Won the vote by 325-306

 John Major (1994) – Won the vote 330-303

 James Callaghan (1979) – Lost the vote by 311-310

-Notably, it is very unusual for a Government to lose a motion of no confidence as they usually have a majority and MPs are unlikely to vote to bring down their own government.
-However, the fact that they can, is an important constitutional fact.
+Notably, it is very unusual for a Government to lose a Motion of No Confidence as they usually have a majority and MPs are unlikely to vote to bring down their own government.
+However, the fact that they can, is an important constitutional point.

 Who makes up the Government?

 The Government is made up of the Prime Minister, the 22 members of the Cabinet and junior ministers.
 By law there are a maximum of 109 paid members of the Government, but sometimes there are also unpaid members.